sajjaphani/learn-java/README.md

 Java [Lock](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/locks/Lock.html) API provides more visibility and options for locking.

-This [example](/src/org/learnjava/concurrent/LockCounterExample.java) shows the usage of Lock API for impleneting a counter to be accessed through multiple threads.
+This [example](/src/org/learnjava/concurrent/LockCounterExample.java) shows the usage of Lock API for implementing a counter to be accessed through multiple threads.

+[Condition](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/Condition.html) separates the Object monitor methods (wait, notify and notifyAll) into distinct objects and combines them with the use of arbitrary Lock implementations to achieve the effect of having multiple wait-sets per object.
+A Lock replaces the use of synchronized methods and statements, a Condition replaces the use of the Object monitor methods.

+This [example](/src/org/learnjava/concurrent/LockConditionExample.java) shows the usage of Lock with Condition to implement bounded buffer counter which can be used to solve a producer consume problem.

 ### Dining Philosophers Problem